FroCode/AWS-ETL/README.md

 # Fintech Data Processing and Analysis

 ## Overview
-This project involves extracting Fintech data, loading it into Amazon Redshift, and preparing for further analysis and visualization in Power BI.
+This project involves extracting Fintech data from MySQL Database, loading it into Amazon Redshift, and preparing for further analysis and visualization in Power BI.
 The data is processed using a Python script that uploads the data to an S3 bucket and then loads it into a Redshift database.
 ![image](https://github.com/FroCode/AWS-ETL/blob/main/im.png)
 ## Project Structure
 - `unicorn_data_loading_redshift.py`: This script handles the connection to AWS services (S3 and Redshift), creates necessary database schema and tables, and performs data loading operations.